RaviniKuruppu/My-Contacts-Backend/README.md

 # Technologies Used

-Node.js: The project is built on the Node.js runtime, providing a server-side JavaScript environment.
+**Node.js**: The project is built on the Node.js runtime, providing a server-side JavaScript environment.

-Express: A fast, unopinionated, minimalist web framework for Node.js, used to build robust and scalable APIs.
+**Express**: A fast, unopinionated, minimalist web framework for Node.js, used to build robust and scalable APIs.

-MySQL: The MySQL database is employed to store and retrieve data for the application.
+**MySQL**: The MySQL database is employed to store and retrieve data for the application.

 # Project Structure

 The project follows a modular structure to enhance organization and maintainability:

-controllers/: Manages HTTP request handling and response logic.
+**controllers/**: Manages HTTP request handling and response logic.

-middleware/: Holds middleware components for request processing.
+**middleware/**: Holds middleware components for request processing.

-routes/: Defines API routes and their respective controller actions.
+**routes/**: Defines API routes and their respective controller actions.

-database/: Involves modules related to database interactions.
+**database/**: Involves modules related to database interactions.

  RUN
 --------